elmortem/pcg4u-addons/PCGAddons/Assets/Plugins/PCG4U/Documentation/Home.md

-PCG (Procedural Content Generation) for Unity - node-based tool for creating procedural content in Unity Editor and runtime.
+PCG4U (Procedural Content Generation for Unity) - node-based tool for creating procedural content in Unity Editor and runtime.

 ## Overview

-Unity PCG provides a visual graph-based system for procedural generation.
-Built on XNode, it allows you to create complex generation pipelines by connecting nodes that process and transform data.
+PCG4U provides a visual graph-based system for procedural generation.
+It lets you build complex generation pipelines by connecting nodes that process and transform data.

 **Key features:**
 * **Node-based workflow** - visual graph editor for building generation logic